 Let it Breathe - Wine Decanters

-What is a Wine Decanter For?
+What is a Decanter?

-In the old days, a wine that had a cork and was deemed worthy, or was of good providence, was meant to be decanted, but the advent of the screwcap has changed all this.
+In the past, a wine that had a cork and was deemed worthy, or was of good providence, was meant to be decanted, but the advent of the screwcap has changed all this.
 It’s the newer bottles in your cellar, the ones you put aside for immediate drinking, which are the ones that can benefit from a little TLC in a wine decanter.

-As screwcapped wines arrive tighter and more fine-boned than their predecessors under cork, a bit of air can help release primary fruit and aid texture.
+As screwcapped wines arrive tighter and more fine-boned that their predecessors under cork, a bit of air can help release primary fruit and aid texture.

-In terms of time, newer wines can be left in the decanter and you’ll notice they open up over the course of a few hours.
+In terms of time, newer wines can be left in the decanter and you’ll notice they open up over the course of a couple of hours.
 Older wines, however, do not need more than an hour as they will start to fall away in the decanter and fruit can become stripped quite quickly.

 Yes!
 Decanting a cheap wine can often help to get rid of the unpleasant odour from the sulphur dioxide.
 You might even fool your friends into thinking you’re drinking a much more expensive wine.